Visual research of the Elusive nature of memory

 The Art of (Not) Forgetting

 "Being stripped of your memories is an act of violence that is perhaps akin to having one's life taken" is a phrase of Yoko Ogawa's, a Japanese writer, the author of "Memory Police" novel that inspired me to make a project about recollections.
-In my photobook "The Art of (Not) Forgetting" I explore the most painful and the most resourceful memories of the Belarussians collected and photographed in winter/spring 2021.
-I would like to feel the potential of memory as a space that belogns to us only, a space that we can and need to take of in the times of memory censorship.
+In my photobook "The Art of (Not) Forgetting" I explore the most painful and the most resourceful memories of the Belarusians collected and photographed in winter/spring 2021.
+In this project, I am exploring the potential of memory as a space that belogns to us only, a space that we can and need to take care of in the times of memory censorship and manipulation.

-Japanese writer Yoko Ogawa, the author of "The Memory Police", which was published in her homeland in 1994 and translated into English in 2019, considers memories as a determining factor in people's personality.
+Japanese writer Yoko Ogawa, the author of "The Memory Police", published in her homeland in 1994 and translated into English in 2019, considers memories as a determining factor in people's personality.

 "Being stripped of your memories is an act of violence that is perhaps akin to having your very life taken", she concludes in a recent interview.